lsst-uk/lasair-deploy/README.md

 ## Preliminaries

 Lasair is designed to run in an OpenStack cloud.
-A minimal deployment for development purposes is likely to require 5 instances with around 16GB of memory each, in addition to a more minimal bootstrap/login instance; a production scale deployment is likely to require considerably greater resources.
+A minimal deployment for development purposes is likely to require several small instances, in addition to a more minimal bootstrap/login instance; a production scale deployment is likely to require considerably greater resources.